nbirnel/birnel.org/birnel.org/~noah/software/xmouse/index.md

 Yet another X mouse emulator for Windows.
 Select to copy, middle-click to paste.
 You know the drill; or if you don't, you probably don't want this.

+To run:
+<a href="./xmouse.zip">Download</a>,
+unzip,
+put it someplace,
+and double-click it.

 Source is available at <a href="http://www.github.com/nbirnel/xmouse.git">github</a>

-<a href="./xmouse.zip">Download</a>

 License
 -------